intake/xrviz/docs/source/axes.rst

 .. image:: _static/images/axes.png

-This tab provides the options to select x,y axes for the main plot, axes for aggregation and series extraction from the available dimensions/coordinates for a selected data variable.
-The options available in this tab, update upon selection of a new variable.
+This pane controls which array dimensions should be mapped, how additional dimensions should be handled, and which dimension series plots should be extracted along.
+The options available in this pane, update upon selection of a new variable.

 It has three different sub-sections.